In Force — Phase 1 active from 1 May 2026

 If current agreements still contain fixed-term clauses, S21 references or pre-RRA renewal provisions, they should be reviewed and redrafted.

-Section 07
+Section 07 — Possession

-Possession is now entirely ground-based
+Possession is now entirely ground-based.

 Section 21 is gone

 No-fault possession is no longer available for any tenancy.
 Any possession claim must be based on a statutory Section 8 ground and supported by appropriate evidence.
+Any Section 21 notices served before 1 May 2026 have lapsed and become time-barred if the landlord has not already requested the court to issue proceedings.

 Evidence that matters now